 About Dr. Maria Corley

-Jamaican-born pianist Maria Thompson Corley was raised in Canada.
+Maria Thompson Corley was born in Jamaica and raised in Canada.
 She has appeared on radio, television, and/or concert stages in Canada, the United States, Central America, the Caribbean, Bermuda and Europe, both as a solo and collaborative artist, including performances in Budapest at the Liszt Academy, and in Carnegie Recital Hall, Aaron Davis Hall and Alice Tully Hall, all in New York City.

-Her first CD, Dreamer, released internationally on Naxos, contains collaborations with tenor Darryl Taylor.
-Her subsequent discs, on Albany, include a recording of the first twelve of African American composer Leslie Adams’s etudes for solo piano (seven of which she world-premiered) and Soulscapes, consisting of music for solo piano by African American women.
-Maria Corley’s recording of “Troubled Water” by Margaret Bonds, included in Soulscapes, was featured in the HBO Family documentary, Kabreeya’s Salad Day.
-Her performance of Leslie Adams’s Etude in C sharp Minor is featured in Timothy Greenfield-Sanders’s documentary, Toni Morrison: The Pieces I Am.
+Her first CD, Dreamer, released internationally on Naxos, contains collaborations with then-tenor Darryl Taylor.
+Subsequent discs, on Albany, include a recording of the first twelve of African American composer Leslie Adams’s etudes for solo piano (seven of which she world-premiered) and Soulscapes, consisting of music for solo piano by African American women.
+Maria Corley’s recordings of selections from Valerie Capers’ Portraits in Jazz, included in Soulscapes, were featured in the HBO Family documentary, Kebreeya’s Salad Days.
+Her performance of Leslie Adams’s Etude in C sharp Minor is included in Timothy Greenfield-Sanders’s documentary, Toni Morrison: The Pieces I Am.
+She was featured twice in the 2020 African Composers London virtual concert series, once as a solo performer and once as a pianist/writer.
+Her recording Soulscapes 2 (MSR Classics), fearing music by Black women from all over the diaspora was released in November, 2021.
+Soul Sanctuary, a disc of her arrangements of spirituals and hymns, with Maria Clark, soprano and Ismail Akbar, cello, was released by Navona Records in February, 2022

 Aside from being an accomplished pianist, Maria Corley is a voice actor who has done spots for Santander, University of Pennsylvania, Unisys, Suntrust and others, an award-winning poet, and an author.
 She has contributed to Broad Street Review, an online arts magazine, and blogged for Huffington Post.
-Her first novel, Choices, was published by Kensington, and her current release, Letting Go, was published by Createspace.
+Her novels include Choices (Kensington), Letting Go (Createspace) and More Than Enough (Kindle Vella).
 Her poems and short stories have appeared in Chaleur, Fledgling Rag, Kaleidoscope, Midnight and Indigo, and The Write Launch.

 Purchase Dr. Corley's Compositions